JWKennington/jwk-theme/README.md

 # JWK-Theme theme
-This is the theme use in my personal website
+This is the theme use in my personal website, forked and modified from [nice-blog](https://github.com/guilherme-toti/nice-blog).

 # Sites Using JWK-Theme